griddynamics/Behavior-Analytic-Starter-Kit/docs/Developer-Guide--Behavior-Analytics-Platform--Hadoop-cluster.md

 Owner will be set to “hdfs” by default.
 You shouldn’t leave this field blank.

 * Custom job executing.
-Click “Execute job” to run custom map/reduce jod on behavior analytics platform Hadoop cluster.
+Click “Execute job” to run custom map/reduce job on behavior analytics platform Hadoop cluster.
 You should specify path to job’s *.jar file and job parameters as a string.

 [Cloudera Hadoop Distribution 4]: http://www.cloudera.com/content/cloudera/en/products/cdh.html